fonttools/fontbakery/README.md

 ### fontbakery check-googlefonts

-This is the central script to run the fontbakery test suite.
-It runs the tests (`specifications/googlefonts.py`) that we use for QA of https://github.com/google/fonts.
+This is the central script to run the FontBakery suite of checks.
+It runs the checks (`specifications/googlefonts.py`) that we use for QA of https://github.com/google/fonts.

-#### To run the tests on some fonts:
+#### To run the checks on some fonts:

     $ cd ~/path/to/fontproject/
     $ fontbakery check-googlefonts *.ttf